X

 The Snapchat User

-According to the Harvard research, the fastest growing social media platform for millenials is Snapchat.
+According to Harvard research, the fastest growing social media platform for millennials is Snapchat.
 In the survey of 2,011 18 to 29 year olds:

 • 36% had a Snapchat account (28% previous year/ +8%)